Kerry Prendergast

-Dame Kerry Leigh Prendergast DNZM JP (née Ferrier, born 28 March 1953) is a New Zealand politician who served as the 33rd Mayor of Wellington between 2001 and 2010, succeeding Mark Blumsky.
+Dame Kerry Leigh Prendergast DNZM JP (née Ferrier; born 28 March 1953) is a New Zealand politician who served as the 33rd Mayor of Wellington between 2001 and 2010, succeeding Mark Blumsky.
 She was the second woman to hold the position, after Fran Wilde.

 Early life

 Prendergast was born in Christchurch but grew up in Tawa, attending Tawa College (1966–69), where she was captain of the college netball team.
 She qualified as a registered nurse and then trained as a midwife and was later awarded the Royal New Zealand Plunket Society Long Service Award in 1991.
 She has also been a voluntary grief counsellor.
-She holds a MBA degree from Victoria University of Wellington.
+She holds an MBA degree from Victoria University of Wellington.

 Local-body politics

 Prendergast started her political life as a Tawa Borough councillor in 1986.
 In 1989 she was elected to Wellington City Council and was re-elected every three years until 2010.
 In 1995 Prendergast became Deputy Mayor to Mark Blumsky.

+She was a speculated candidate for the National Party nomination at the 1992 Wellington Central by-election, but quickly ruled herself out as a candidate, but stated national politics were a "future possibility" for her.
 In the 1999 general election Prendergast stood as a National list candidate, ranked 30th on the party's list.
 However, the National Party did not gain enough of the party vote for Prendergast to enter Parliament.
 She considered running again at the 2002 election, but in 2001 Mark Blumsky announced his intention not to run for the mayoralty again, and endorsed Prendergast's mayoralty candidacy.

 Prendergast was elected mayor in 2001 and re-elected in 2004 and 2007.
 During her time as Mayor, Prendergast instigated the policy of making Wellington the "Creative Capital".
 She has endorsed changing the Flag of New Zealand.

 In the 2010 Wellington City mayoral election, Prendergast was challenged by Green Party city councillor Celia Wade-Brown for the Wellington mayoralty.
 After the counting of special votes, Wade-Brown was declared the winner by a 176-vote margin, ending nearly a decade of Prendergast's mayoralty.